banisterious/obsidian-canvas-roots/wiki-content/Fictional-Date-Systems.md

 ---

+## Calendarium Integration

+Canvas Roots integrates with the [Calendarium](https://github.com/javalent/calendarium) plugin to import calendar definitions.
+If you already use Calendarium for fantasy calendar management, you can now use those same calendars in Canvas Roots without duplicate configuration.

+### Enabling the Integration

+1. Install and enable the [Calendarium](https://github.com/javalent/calendarium) plugin
+2. Open Control Center → **Preferences** tab
+3. Find the **Integrations** card (only visible when Calendarium is installed)
+4. Set **Integration mode** to "Read-only (import calendars)"

+### How It Works

+- **Automatic import**: Calendarium calendars appear automatically in Canvas Roots
+- **Zero configuration**: Calendar names, eras, and abbreviations are imported as-is
+- **Read-only**: Canvas Roots reads from Calendarium but doesn't modify it
+- **Invisible when not needed**: The Integrations card only appears if Calendarium is installed

+### Where Calendarium Calendars Appear

+Once enabled, imported calendars appear in:

+- **Date Systems card** (Control Center → Events tab): Listed under "From Calendarium" section
+- **Create Event modal**: Available in the Date system dropdown when creating events
+- **Date parsing**: Era abbreviations from Calendarium calendars work in date fields

+### Limitations

+The current integration (Phase 1) imports calendar structure only:

+- Calendar names and eras are imported
+- Era abbreviations are derived from Calendarium's format strings
+- Year direction (forward/backward) is preserved

+**Not yet supported:**
+- Displaying Calendarium events on Canvas Roots timelines
+- Bidirectional sync between plugins
+- Cross-calendar date translation

+See the [Roadmap](Roadmap#calendarium-integration) for planned enhancements.

+---

 ## Future Enhancements

-### Calendarium Integration (Planned)

-Canvas Roots plans to support integration with the popular [Calendarium](https://github.com/javalent/calendarium) community plugin.
-This will enable:

-- **Calendar sharing**: Use Calendarium's calendar definitions in Canvas Roots
-- **Event synchronization**: Display Canvas Roots events in Calendarium's calendar views
+Additional Calendarium integration features are planned:

+- **Phase 2: Event display** - Show Calendarium events on person and place timelines
-- **Bidirectional sync**: Optionally keep events in sync between both systems
+- **Phase 3: Bidirectional sync** - Keep events in sync between both plugins
-- **Cross-calendar translation**: Convert dates between different calendar systems
+- **Phase 4: Cross-calendar translation** - Convert dates between different calendar systems

-If you use Calendarium for fantasy calendar management, this integration will allow you to leverage your existing calendar definitions while using Canvas Roots' genealogy and worldbuilding features.

-See the [Chronological Story Mapping plan](https://github.com/banisterious/obsidian-canvas-roots/blob/main/docs/planning/chronological-story-mapping.md) for full details on this planned integration.
+See the [Calendarium Integration roadmap](Roadmap#calendarium-integration) for details.

 ---